JAWolfe04/CS5540-Big-Data-Project/Wolfe-Skoglund-Project-Phase-2.md

 ----------------

 ## **1. Design**
->The design involved severl steps to develop this analysis.
+>The design involved several steps to develop this analysis.
-  1. Installed Cloudera – includes the following:
+  1. Installed Cloudera which includes the following:
       * Hadoop
       * Spark
       * Yarn
-  2. Developed Java script to pull Tweet information and extract hashtags and URLS
+  2. Developed Java script to pull Tweet information and extract Hashtags and URLS
       * Captured 100K tweets, approximately 10 hours of stream sampling
       * Used Java library, twitter4j-4.0.7, to access Twitter Streaming API
       * Selected tweets over all other messages
       * Excluded retweets and replies
-      * Only captured tweets containing hashtags or URLs
+      * Only captured tweets containing Hashtags or URLs
       * Saved the collected tweets into files with each tweet JSON per line
-      * Extracted hashtags and URLs from the collected tweets
+      * Extracted Hashtags and URLs from the collected tweets
-      * Saved the hashtags and URLs into a text file with 10 hashtags or URLs per line
+      * Saved the Hashtags and URLs into a text file with 10 Hashtags or URLs per line
       * All files were limited to approximately 64MB size by writting a new file if it may exceed the size
   3. Used the Spark Word Counter capability to produce the word count analysis data.
 		   * Used Cloudera default configuration on a pseudo-distributed system
-		   * Transferred files with extracted hashtags/URLs into hadoop file system within the VM
+		   * Transferred files with extracted Hashtags/URLs into hadoop file system within the VM
 		   * Transferred files were saved in a input folder to be used by Spark
 		   * Once Spark was finished, the results were extracted from hadoop and transferred out of the VM
+  4. Developed and implemented queries to provide data for visualations
+  5. Used D3 to create visualations including
+      * A Bubble Chart to compare the different Hashtags associated with the corona virus and how often each Hashtag is used.
+      * A Bar Chart to show the top Hashtags in use.
 ---

 ## **2. Tweet Storage**